24 Cities Near Orlando to Live in 2026

 On the outskirts of Orlando, you’ll find the suburban gem of Oviedo.
 With several parks, recreational areas, and the renowned Seminole County Public School District, it’s one of the best suburbs of Orlando, Florida, for families.

-Just 20 minutes from downtown Orlando, Oviedo offers more affordability.
+Just 20 minutes from downtown Orlando, Oviedo offers a suburban alternative to living closer in.
 You’ll find an array of modern townhouses and tropical-style homes in which to plant your roots.
 Plus, with proximity to the Black Hammock Wilderness Area and the Little Big Econ State Forest, you and your loved ones can enjoy weekends fishing, hiking, and camping.

 cities-near-orlando-3